 After winning a silver medal in the long jump, Long went on to finish 10th in the triple jump at that same Olympics.
-He continued with his athletic career afterwards and went on to win several more European tournaments further solidifying his place as one of Germany's finest athletes.
+He continued with his athletic career afterwards and went on to win several more European tournaments further solidifying his place as one of Germany's finest athletes, while also continuing to pursue his career in law.
 Unfortunately, Hitler decided to invade Poland in 1939 and start WWII.
-Then two years later in 1941, Long was drafted into the army, where he served as a sports coach and physical training officer until he was transferred to a flak regiment and sent to Sicily.
+Two years later in 1941, Long was drafted into the army, where he served as a sports coach and physical training officer until he was transferred to a flak regiment and sent to Sicily.
 It was there he was wounded during an attack by U.S. soldiers, captured, and brought to a British military hospital near Acate.
 Long died there on July 13-14, 1943, at age 30.
 He never saw Jesse Owens again after the 1936 Olympics.

 Ist die Geschichte wahr?